Civilians rescued from Mariupol steel plant head for safety

 As many as 100,000 people overall may still be in Mariupol, which had a prewar population of more than 400,000.
 Russian forces have pounded much of the city into rubble, trapping civilians with little food, water, heat or medicine.

-Some Mariupol residents got out of the city on their own, by way of often damaged private cars.
+Some Mariupol residents got out of the city on their own, often in damaged private cars.

 As sunset approached, Mariupol resident Yaroslav Dmytryshyn rattled up to a reception center in Zaporizhzhia in a car with a back seat full of youngsters and two signs taped to the back window: “Children” and “Little ones.”

-“I can’t believe we survived,” he said, looking worn but in good spirits over their safe arrival after two days on the road.
+“I can’t believe we survived,” he said, looking worn but in good spirits after two days on the road.

 “There is no Mariupol whatsoever,” he said.
 “Someone needs to rebuild it, and it will take millions of tons of gold.”
 He said they lived just across the railroad tracks from the steel plant.
 “Ruined,” he said.
 “The factory is gone completely.”

-Anastasiia Dembytska, who took advantage of the cease-fire to leave with her daughter, nephew and dog, said her family survived by cooking on a makeshift stove and drinking well water.
-She said she could see the steelworks from her window, when she dared to look out.
+Anastasiia Dembytska, who took advantage of the cease-fire to leave with her daughter, nephew and dog, said she could see the steelworks from her window, when she dared to look out.

 “We could see the rockets flying” and clouds of smoke over the plant, she said.